-Hello!
-Thank you for visiting my website.
+Thank you for visiting my website!

-I completed my PhD in Political Science at Duke University.
-I received a MSc Economics degree from the Barcelona Graduate School of Economics (Popmeu Fabra) and a BS Economics degree from the University of the Philippines-Diliman.
+I am an Assistant Professor of Political Science at Singapore Management University.
+I completed my PhD in Political Science (with a focus on Political Economy) at Duke University.
+I received a MSc Economics degree from the Barcelona Graduate School of Economics (Pompeu Fabra) and a BS Economics degree from the University of the Philippines-Diliman.